influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 ```

 {{% caption %}}
-Figure 4.
 ParquetExec_A, the first ParquetExec node
 {{% /caption %}}

-ParquetExec_A has the following arguments:
+ParquetExec_A has the following traits:

 ##### file_groups

 A _file group_ is a list of files for the operator to read.
 Files are referenced by path:

-- `1/1/b862a7e9b.../243db601-....Parquet`
+- `1/1/b862a7e9b.../243db601-....parquet`
-- `1/1/b862a7e9b.../f5fb7c7d-....Parquet`
+- `1/1/b862a7e9b.../f5fb7c7d-....parquet`

 The path structure represents how your data is organized.
 You can use the file paths to gather more information about the query--for example:

 - to find file information (for example: size and number of rows) in the catalog
-- to download the Parquet file from the object store for debugging
+- to download the Parquet file from the Object store for debugging
 - to find how many partitions the query reads

 A path has the following structure: